PaasmerIoT/ESP-SDK/README.md

 ## Overview

 The **Paasmer SDK** for **ESP based Devices** is a collection of source files that enables you to connect to the Paasmer IoT Platform.
-It includes the trasnport client for **MQTT** with **TLS** support.
+It includes the transport client for **MQTT** with **TLS** support.
 It is distributed in source form and intended to be built into customer firmware along with application code, other libraries and RTOS.

-## Featuers
+## Features

 The **ESP-SDK** simplifies access to the Pub/Sub functionality of the **Paasmer IoT** broker via **MQTT**.
 The SDK has been tested to work with the **Paasmer IoT Platform** and **ESP based Devices** like **NodeMCU** and **Adafruit Huzzah**.